-- Levels of governmental services? - · Administrative facilities?
+- Levels of governmental services?

-Preliminary January 10, DEVELOPMENT OF REGIONAL Project: Crystal Lake Golf Report: 2007 DEVELOPMENT OF REGIONAL and Country Club Final Report February 9, IMPACT Comments January 24, 2007 2007 REVIEW REPORT
+- Administrative facilities?

 - · Schools?

+Preliminary January 10, DEVELOPMENT OF REGIONAL Project: Crystal Lake Golf Report: 2007 DEVELOPMENT OF REGIONAL and Country Club Final Report February 9, IMPACT Comments January 24, 2007 2007 D REVIEW REPORT

-- Libraries or cultural facilities?
+- · Libraries or cultural facilities?

 - Fire, police, or EMS?

 - · Other government facilities?

 - Other community services/resources (day care, health care, low income, non-English speaking, elderly, etc.)?

-None were determined during the review of the proposed 16 additional lots.
-However, at the time of the original review of the Links at Walnut Creek, the Georgia Department of Transportation provided a comment concerning the condition of Mount Carmel Road in the vicinity of Mount Carmel Elementary School and Dutch Town Road.
+The Georgia Department of Transportation provided a comment concerning the condition of Mount Carmel Road in the vicinity of Mount Carmel Elementary School and Dutch Town Road.
 They note congestion along Mount Carmel Road during drop-off and pick-up times of children from the elementary school.
+There are presently no projects programmed in the TIP/RTP, nor does Henry County have funds allocated for any projects to address congestion concerns.
+The Department of Transportation comments are attached to the rear of this document.